aws/aws-app-mesh-examples/walkthroughs/howto-external-traffic/README.md

 # Configuring TLS with AWS Certificate Manager

-In this walkthrough we'll show you how to allow application to connect to external API outside of Mesh.
+In this walkthrough we'll show you how to allow your application to connect to external API outside of your mesh.
 This walkthrough will be a simplified version of the [Color App Example](https://github.com/aws/aws-app-mesh-examples/tree/main/examples/apps/colorapp).

 ## Introduction

-When customer is using service mesh, some of them might have the need to connect to external or open API's from services inside the mesh.
+When using a service mesh, some services within the mesh might need to connect to external or open API's.

 In App Mesh, we have two ways of doing that.

 ### 1. Set egress filter to ``ALLOW_ALL``

 The first option is to set the [egress filter](https://docs.aws.amazon.com/app-mesh/latest/APIReference/API_EgressFilter.html) on the mesh resource to ``ALLOW_ALL``.
-This setting will allow any application service within the mesh to communicate with any destination IP address inside or outside of the mesh.
+This setting will allow any service within the mesh to communicate with any destination IP address inside or outside of the mesh.

-### 2. Model the external service as a virtual service backed up by a virtaul node
+### 2. Model the external service as a virtual service backed up by a virtual node

-We can keep the egree filter as ``DROP_ALL`` which is default for a mesh and we need to model the external service as a virtual service backed up by a virtaul node.
-Then virtual node itself needs to set its service discovery method to dns with the hostname as the actual hostname of the external service.
-Note that if the external service's hostname can be resolved as an IPv6 address while your set up, e.g. VPC, doesn't support that, you need to set IP preference to ``IPv4_ONLY`` to stop envoy from tyring to make IPv6 requests.
+We can keep the egress filter as ``DROP_ALL`` which is default for a mesh and we need to model the external service as a virtual service backed up by a virtual node.
+Then virtual node itself needs to set its service discovery method to DNS with the hostname as the actual hostname of the external service.
+Note that if the external service's hostname can be resolved as an IPv6 address while your setup, e.g. VPC, doesn't support that, you need to set IP preference to ``IPv4_ONLY`` to stop envoy from trying to make IPv6 requests.

 Let's jump into a brief example of App Mesh external traffic in action.